 Before discovering Jeff Smiley and his book The Balanced Embouchure, a colleague introduced me to Jerome Callet.

-Jerome studied other successful players and developed a system he calls the Tongue Controlled Embouchure.
+Jerome studied other successful players and developed a system he called the Tongue Controlled Embouchure.

 You can find out more from his website:

 My first experiences with doing the BE exercises were in a rented house alongside a fjord in Norway.
-Within three days it was clear that I was onto something very big and exciting.
-We left the house after a week for another ten days traveling and I couldn’t wait to get home and get stuck into the exercises again.
+Within three days it was clear that I was onto something very big and very

 I have a tendency to push limits – to see how far I can go or how far I can take or push things.
 With BE it was pushing my range up and down as far as I could go.